CSC207-2022F-UofT/course-project-hello-woooorld-119/README.md

 - comment and approval under files changed related to UI implementing a way for a Chatroom to be hidden once number of users becomes 0 and clarifications regarding the structure of the Chatroom class

+Note: I will be writing test cases for milestone 5 with Isabel

 JEFF
 1.